th2-net/th2-infra-operator/README.md

 rabbitMQManagement:
   host: host
-  # RabbitMQ host used for managing vHosts and users
+  # host used for managing vHosts and users

-  port: 8080
+  managementPort: 15672
+  # management port for HTTP requests

+  applicationPort: 5672
-  # RabbitMQ port
+  # AMQP port

+  vhostName: vHost
+  # AMQP vHost name

+  exchangeName: exchange
+  # topic exchange name

   username: username
-  # RabbitMQ management username
+  # username for management and AMQP

   password: password
-  # password for management user
+  # password for management and AMQP

   persistence: true
   # determines if the RabbitMQ resources are persistent or not

+  cleanUpOnStart: false
+  # if option is true, operator removes all queues and exchanges from RabbitMQ on start

   schemaPermissions:
   # this section describes what permissions schema RabbitMQ user will have on its own resources